lfv89/arel-parser/README.md

 # Arel Parser

 Arel Parser is a web application written in Rails that takes a specially crafted JSON and converts it to Arel.
 For this application, `users` can be filtered after applying a `segment`.
 A `segment` is created with a name and with its JSON data that will later be used to actually filter the `users`.
+This tool was original built to solve a code challenge for an interview.

 ## Installation